dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/ios-16-incompatible.md

 > NOTE:
 >
-> If the user uses `OffscreenCanva`s themselves or other libraries on the same page need to use `OffscreenCanvas`, then this approach will break them!
+> If you application, or other libraries in your application, requires the use of `OffscreenCanvas`, then this approach will not be suitable, as the `OffscreenCanvas` would be disabled globally.

 ### Option 2: Disable webgl context usage in DBR JS

-If you are not sure whether `OffscreenCanvas` can be disabled globally as suggested in Option 1, you can change a setting of the instance after creating the `BarcodeScanner` instance to go around the issue.
+If you are unsure whether `OffscreenCanvas` can be disabled globally as suggested in Option 1, you can enable `ifSaveOriginalImageInACanvas` after creating the `BarcodeScanner` instance as a workaround.

 ```js
 let scanner = await Dynamsoft.DBR.BarcodeScanner.createInstance();